johnhadaway/plurality.net/docs/translation.md

   <h1>Publishing/editing a translation</h1>
 </div>

-This guide will describe the structure of the replicable and editable markdown files hosting the translations of _Plurality: Technology for Collaborative Diversity and Democracy_.
+This guide describes the syntax that the replicable and editable markdown files hosting the translations of _Plurality: Technology for Collaborative Diversity and Democracy_ support.

 ## Supported syntax